cloudtruth/interposer/README.md

 of information in the recording that is not idempotent, such as a timestamp or a uuid.

-The easiest way to identify this is to record and then playback, scraping the log messages into two files, and comparing them.
-Here is an example:

-    $ RECORDING=1 tox -e debug <testname> -- --pdb -s \
-      -o log_cli=True -o log_cli_level=7 | grep TAPE | tee /tmp/record.txt
-    ...
+If you set the logging level to 7 (more than DEBUG, which is 10), any mismatch encountered during playback will be accompanied by a "diff" of the recorded call and the requested playback call, for example:

-    $ tox -e debug <testname> -- --pdb -s \
-      -o log_cli=True -o log_cli_level=7 | grep TAPE | tee /tmp/playback.txt
+    $ tox -e debug <testname> -- --pdb -s -o log_cli=True -o log_cli_level=7
-    ...

-When compared side-by-side, it is easier to see what data changed.